IQ-Learn: Inverse soft-Q Learning for Imitation: Inverse soft Q-learning (IQ-Learn) Framework

 \section{Inverse soft Q-learning (IQ-Learn) Framework}

-A naive solution to the IRL problem in (Eq. \ref{eq:irl}) involves (1) an outer loop learning rewards and (2) executing RL in an inner loop to find an optimal policy for them.
-However, we know that this optimal policy can be obtained analytically in terms of soft $Q$-functions (Eq. \ref{eq:pi}).
-Interestingly, as we will show later, the rewards can also be represented in terms of $Q$ (Eq. \ref{eq:q}).
-Together, these observations suggest it might be possible to directly solve the IRL problem by optimizing only over the $Q$-function.
+A naive solution to the nested min-max IRL problem in (Eq. \ref{eq:irl}) involves (1) an outer loop learning rewards and (2) executing RL in an inner loop to find an optimal policy for them.
+However, we know that this optimal policy can be obtained solely in terms of the soft $Q$-function (Eq. \ref{eq:pi}).
+Interestingly, as we will show later, the rewards can also be represented in terms of only $Q$ (Eq. \ref{eq:q}).
+Together, these observations suggest it might be possible to directly solve the IRL problem by optimizing only over the $Q$-function, thus reducing the nested min-max problem to a single minimization problem over $Q$.